fabiomolinar/powerlink-rs/docs/architecture/architecture_overview.md

 | **Network Management (NMT)** | Modules implementing the Network Management state machines (MN and CN states, e.g., `NMT_CS_NOT_ACTIVE` to `NMT_CS_OPERATIONAL`) and handling configuration objects. |
 | **Service Data Objects (SDO)** | Modules implementing non-real-time data exchange (client/server model).
 SDO services are implemented using sequenced commands over asynchronous frames (ASnd) or UDP/IP. |
 | **Process Data Objects (PDO)** | Modules handling real-time, cyclic data exchange (Producer/Consumer model) carried within PReq and PRes frames. |

+## Naming Conventions

+Although RUST standard doesn't use UPPER CASE to define `enum`s, this crate will be using `#[allow(non_camel_case_types)]` in certain parts of the code to keep the variable names in the code aligned with the variable names in the specification.